Help Center

 QR Code for Dynamic Field widget

-This option allows you to choose any text data placed in the meta field and display it as a QR code.
+This Module is intended to choose any text data placed in the meta field and display it as a QR code.

 Dynamic Calendar

-The Dynamic Calendar module allows displaying dynamic content from the CPT meta fields of different types (text, media, and more) in calendar listings and redirecting users to the event’s page after clicking.
+The Dynamic Calendar module is intended to display dynamic content from the Custom Post Type (CPT) meta fields of different types (text, media, and more) in calendar listings and redirect users to the event’s page after clicking.

-This module, if enabled, activates the Dynamic Calendar widget in the Elementor widget menu and the Listing Calendar block in the Gutenberg editor.
+This module, if enabled, activates the Dynamic Calendar widget/block/element in Elementor, the WordPress block editor (Gutenberg), and the Bricks theme.

 • displays listings according to the post’s publication/modification dates;